sergey0222/SEC-Financial-Statement-Data-Sets-Tools/README.md

 - reindexing several fields for speeding up the calculations
 - presening the information in a specific format to feed to other sytems (e.g. machine learning frameworks)

-The first tool called Datsets_explorer runs through all the files and analyses the most important fields.
+The first tool called datsets_explorer runs through all the files and analyses the most important fields.
 The details can be found in the file itself.
 Below you may find the current statistics for 2009q1 ...
 2019q1 filings:
 - Total number of reports (adsh): 235 179
 - Total number of unique companies (cik): 12 521
 - Number of different industries (sic): 435